Vikkugowth/Registration-and-Login-Validation-with-MySQL-and-MongoDB/README.md

 Install MongoDB and MySQL on your local machine

-Import the users.sql file into your MySQL database.
+Import the .sql file into your MySQL database.

 Update the config.php file with your MySQL database credentials.